s-andrews/nextflow_pipelines/Docs/Nextflow_at_Babraham.md

 ## RNA-seq worklow in more detail

-The worklows we are going to use here are based on the modules system introduced with [DSL2](https://www.nextflow.io/docs/latest/dsl2.html).
-In essence, we need a module for each program/tool, and then a separte workflow that defines the different steps that are carried out for given input files.
+Our implementation of Nextflow pipelines implements the new (and experimental) module system introduced with [DSL2](https://www.nextflow.io/docs/latest/dsl2.html).
+In essence, processes for different software tools and/or required processing steps are defined as separate **modules**.
+These modules are then invoked in separate **workflows** that define the different steps that are carried out for a given set of input files.
 Here is an example of the current RNA-seq workflow, which does the following consecutive steps for each FastQ file (single-end), or file  pair (paired-end):

 - run FastQC or raw FastQ(s)
 - run FastQ Screen species screen